|

 sometime.
 Sincerely yours, Sheila Reller."

-The back of my neck is tingling, and when I look up, Brother Damian
+tingling, and when I look up, Brother Damian

 is standing there, his arms folded across his bony chest, his grey eyes